Etsch bicycle path Innsbruck-Bozen

 Transfer back to the starting point of the journey

 Every saturday there is the possibility to transfer back to Innsbruck with a small bus.
 The driver comes to pick you up at your hotel and has enough room for you, your luggage and (when required) your own bicycle.
-A prebooking of the transer is required, the coasts of € 65.- p.p. is payable on spot.
-The bus takes you back to your first hotel, thus ensuring a perfect return service without transfer and the hassle of hauling luggage.
+A prebooking of the transfer is required, the costs of € 65.- p.p. is payable on spot.

 Cycling in italy